-While entering messages to be sent, the connection is entirely within your LAN and your Raspberry PI, so responsiveness is quick.
-Messages are sent and verified to have been fully received before they are marked as sent on the originator end.
-When you read a message received from another station, you are again transferring the message from the Raspberry PI to your display without over-the-air delays.
+While you are entering messages to be sent, the connection is entirely within your LAN and your Raspberry PI, so responsiveness is quick.
+Messages from your Raspberry PI to another Raspberry PI are fully delivered and verified to have been fully received before they are marked as sent on the originator end.
+When you read a message on your Raspberry PI, received from another station, you are again seeing the message from the Raspberry PI to your display without over-the-air delays.
 Messages can be 10K in length if needed, though that will take 5 minutes of network time to transfer.
 Individual messages are addressed by callsign.

 We have the ability to send global messages such that every packeteer in our network receives the message.
 Global messages are called Bulletins in this system.

 Each BBS in the network is hand maintained to know how to move messages toward their destination.
 This isn't Internet, but it is workable.
 Eventually we'll have some sort of notification that messages have been received.
 It would be pretty easy to light a light with a GPIO on the Raspberry PI, or have an icon on TARPN-HOME to indicate messages waiting.

 A user connects to their own BBS by connecting to the node command processor, where NODES and C OTHER commands would work.
 The user then types BBS.
 The BBS will respond with some text and then a > prompt.
 The user can now type one of several different commands.

 From TARPN-HOME, go to the Node pane.
 Just type K return and then BBS return.

 sp callsign send-personal.
 This will start an email to go to some other station on the packet network.